All About Drawings

 I used lines for shading, rather than subtle smudging.

-You can also find some more drawings of roses that I drew one year ago.
+Also see my favorite drawings of roses that I drew one year ago.

 Drawing And Sketching